intel/mlir-extensions/docs/rfcs/XeTile.md

      i64 into tile<8x16xbf16>
 ```

 `init_tile` with an `order` to access the base matrix.
 The `order` attribute describes the order of the tile elements stored in the memory.
 "0" indicates the fastest-changing dimension.
-So if the base matrix is stored as row-major, the order is specified as [1, 0].
+The order must be consistent with the data layout specified by the memref represening the base matirx.
+If the base matrix is stored as row-major, the order is specified as [1, 0].
 If the base matrix is stored as column-major, the order is specified as [0, 1].
 The default is row-major.
 The output tile carries the `order` attribute in its attribute set.

 ```mlir
   #tile_attr = #xetile.tile_attr<order = [0, 1]>